Cowboys face surging Bills on Thanksgiving amid Garrett talk

 BEASLEY’S HOMECOMING

 Buffalo receiver Cole Beasley visits after attending high school near Dallas and playing at SMU before spending his first seven NFL seasons with the Cowboys.
-With five games remaining, he has exactly as many yards (525) and touchdowns (four) that he finished with in his final year with Dallas.
-He’s been a good complement to leading receiver John Brown, who has 856 yards and five scores.
+With 525 yards and four touchdowns, he’s been a good complement to leading receiver John Brown, who has 856 yards and five scores.

 “I know a lot of guys are glad Cole’s here,” offensive coordinator Brian Daboll said of the former high school quarterback.
 “He’s instinctive.
 He kind of sees the game through the quarterback’s eyes as a receiver, and that’s not an easy thing to teach.”